-INTERNATIONAL open call 2020
+INTERNATIONAL open call 2020 - now closed

 PHOTOGRAPHERS ARE INVITED TO SUBMIT WORK TO AN OPEN THEME EXHIBITION HOSTED BY THE EXPOSURE PHOTOGRAPHY FESTIVAL.
 SELECTED WORK WILL BE EXHIBITED DURING THE MONTH OF FEBRUARY IN 2020.

 The Exposure Photography Festival International Open Call is now open for submissions.
 Photographers will be selected to participate in next year’s festival, and accepted work will be shown in a feature exhibition hosted by Exposure Photography Festival in Calgary, Alberta.

 We are delighted to announce the Exposure Photography Festival 2020 International Open Call Juror is Travis Cole (Executive Director of Paved Arts, Managing Editor of BlackFlash Magazine).